fntz/sirius/Readme.md

 ### Features

-+ Template free — you may use any template engine or use any at all
++ Template free — you may use any template engine or don't use any at all
 + MVC style
 + MVVM binding (view to view, model to view, view to model, etc)
 + Build-in Collections
 + Build-in Validators
 + Simple for customization
-+ Adapters for jQuery, Prototype.js and for Vanillajs
++ Works for jQuery, Prototype.js and for Vanillajs
 + Support html5 routing
 + Time events in routing
-+ Log all actions in application [read about it](https://github.com/fntz/sirius/wiki/Logger)
++ Log all actions in an application [read about](https://github.com/fntz/sirius/wiki/Logger)
-+ Share actions between controllers
 + And many others

 # Install